fpickle121/EmpiricaNineDotsFaraz/README.md

 Conversely if the spacing is small, the outisde dots will be right against the edge.
 This means that lines will have to travel outside the box in order to correctly solve the puzzle (i.e. they have to "think outside the box").
 In any case, there is no directions indicating wether or not the line can actually be drawn outside.

 2) Social Exposure built right on to the game board
 - This makes it very easy for one player to take inspiration from the other players in his or her group
+- This gives us opportunities to explore group dynamics and Exploration vs Exploitation

 d) (If unfinished) What do you plan to implement next?